Baháʼí Institute for Higher Education: Prolonged resilience

 The BIHE is a resilient organization, surviving approaching four decades.
 It came into existence against the backdrop of intense persecution.
 It has flourished despite formidable restraints and has survived and continued its work in the face of government's campaigns to disrupt its work.
 In each crisis, the BIHE has proven itself adaptable and determined to continue working despite sustained opposition.
 Some see the BIHE's ability to adapt to ever-changing circumstances as a key factor in its continued success.
 One study claims the synergy between marginalized but dedicated students working with marginalized but dedicated staff to be the source of the BIHE's resilience in the face of hostilities.

 Responding to social and emotional needs

-It is believed that BIHE responds to various social and emotional needs of discriminated students by providing them access to higher education and enabling them to remain socially and academically engaged.
+BIHE responds to various needs of discriminated students by providing them access to higher education and enabling them to remain socially and academically engaged.
 A large number of BIHE staff are Iranian Baháʼís who have been expelled from their jobs in academia as a result of their allegiance to the Baháʼí Faith.
-The opportunity to facilitate higher education services in BIHE has been a gratifying experience for them and helped them to cope with the pain of their own educational exclusion.